trivedikavya/Food-Redistribution-Platform/README.md

 ## Installation
 ### Prerequisites
-Ensure you have Python 3.7 installed.
+Ensure you have Python 3.7 installed. and certain this which are in technologies ( note which is in ppt)

 ### Steps
 1. Clone this repository: